Visyond/website-hugo/site/content/solutions/spreadsheet-collaboration-software.md

     image: /img/Attachments and Comments in Browser v2.png
     link: /features/knowledge-base/
     title: Single Source of Truth for Your Spreadsheets
+  - altText: >-
+      Spreadsheet Collaboration Software - Store Multiple Assumptions Simultaneously in Visyond
-  - descr: "* All inputs are self-documented giving you a full audit trail showing you who changed what and when \r\n* You can always go back to previous versions of the spreadsheet and compare them on the fly, or revert any changes individually, without rolling back the entire document\r\n"
+    descr: "* All inputs are self-documented giving you a full audit trail showing you who changed what and when \r\n* You can always go back to previous versions of the spreadsheet and compare them on the fly, or revert any changes individually, without rolling back the entire document\r\n"
     files:
       - alt: >-
           Spreadsheet Collaboration Software - Store Multiple Assumptions